webLCL/LCL/README.md

-# LCL: A Robust Learning Method for Exploiting Noisy Labels
+# LCL: Coping with Noisy Labels via Label Cross-Learning

 Introduction
 ---
-This is the source code for our paper **LCL: A Robust Learning Method for Exploiting Noisy Labels**
+This is the source code for our paper **LCL: Coping with Noisy Labels via Label Cross-Learning**

 Framework